PhamTung449/LN-Hako/README.md

 *English* :
 The application has been built on Android Studio and works extensively under the WebView method (ln.hako.vn)

+If LN Hako does not allow this application to operate, please contact: famukonkiri@gmail.com

 NOTIFICATION : I continued the project long after I stopped development

 !Note: I have rewritten this application with a new project, maybe it will have some problems when updating from the old one.
 If anyone has installed the old version (from 1.3 or earlier), please uninstall it and install the new versions.